MikroElektronika/mikrosdk_click_v2/clicks/proxfusion/DETAILS.md

 ## Examples Description

-> This demo-app reads and displays touch events using ProxFusion click.
+> This demo-app reads and displays touch events using ProxFusion Click.

 **The demo application is composed of two sections :**

 ### Application Init

 > Configuring clicks and log objects.
-> Settings the click in the default configuration.
+> Settings the Click in the default configuration.

 ```c
 void application_init ( void )